 Our one-day itinerary includes a maximum of locations to form a holistic view of the reserve.
 We will start the route from the museum of the reserve, then we will visit several villages, an industrial building, a fire tower and the Priapiat' River shore where abandoned boats can be found.

 Arriving in Minsk around 23:00.

 Our route is built due to the lowest dosimeter indicators, which makes our stay at the territory of the reserve safe.
 We will visit the resettled villages, the Pripyat river, to whose shores abandoned boats are still moored and other industrial buildings.

 The reserve is a territory with a particularly high status of protection, it also has a checkpoint system, so you can only visit the exclusion zone as part of an organized group.
-Participants have to join the group as early as possible so that we can get entry passes (the deadline is 7 days before the tour start).
+Participants have to join the group as early as possible so that we can get entry passes: it should be at least 10 days before the tour starts.